Abdoulaye Hissène

-Abdoulaye Hissène is a Central African warlord, general in the Popular Front for the Rebirth of Central African Republic (FPRC), former minister of youth, sanctioned by international institutions for committing multiple war crimes.
+Abdoulaye Hissène (born Akourousoulba, 1 January 1967) is a former Central African warlord, general in the Popular Front for the Rebirth of Central African Republic (FPRC), minister of youth, sanctioned by international institutions for committing multiple war crimes.

 Life

 He was born on 1 January 1967 in Akourousoulba village near the border with Chad.
 He is a Muslim and belongs to the Runga ethnic group.
 His father was an environmental guard responsible for supervising protected areas in the region.
 When he was young, Hissène's father taught him and his siblings hunting and use of weapons.
-According to other sources his father was Abba Adoum Kette, influential diamond collector from Bria.
-Another his son was reportedly Mahamet Saleh.
+According to other sources, his father was Abba Adoum Kette, an influential diamond collector from Bria.
+Another son was reportedly the warlord Mahamet Saleh.
 In the 1990s and 2000s, Hissène pursued a career in the mineral trade like his uncle.
 He worked as a trader of diamonds and gold for the Central African company SODIAM.
 After accumulating multiple debts he fled to Chad in 2009 to avoid paying them back.
-In his 40s, he started selling luxury cars, during which he formed business connections with the entourage of president of Chad, Idriss Déby, and influential businessmen.
-Using fake Chadian IDs, he opened two bank accounts that he used between 2009 and 2010, one in Société Générale and the other in the United Bank of Africa (UBA) in the capital of Chad, N’djamena.
+In his 40s, he started selling luxury cars, during which he formed business connections with the entourage of President of Chad Idriss Déby and influential businessmen.
+Using fake Chadian IDs, he opened two bank accounts that he used between 2009 and 2010, one in Société Générale and the other in the United Bank of Africa (UBA) in the capital of Chad, N'Djamena.